 The Goodwood Festival of Speed is an annual event celebrating the diverse history of motor-sport.
 Every year since 1997 a brand new centrepiece sculpture, featuring famous cars, is created inspiring awe and delight in the many visitors to the festival at Goodwood House in West Sussex.
 Littlehampton Welding Ltd have fabricated and installed all of these structures every year from 2004 to the present day establishing a good working relationship with the designer of all of these creations, the renowned sculptor Gerry Judah.

-It then takes the highly trained site team about 8 weeks to prepare the site, install the sculpture, make any finishing touches, takedown the sculpture and make good the site after the festival.
-Due to the size and weight of the various sections they use a number of contracted heavy lift mobile cranes and access platforms to undertake the heavy lifting and positioning when installing the sculpture.
+It takes the highly trained site team about 8 weeks to prepare the site, install the sculpture, make any finishing touches, takedown the sculpture and make good the site after the festival.
+Due to the size and weight of the various sections, they used a number of contracted heavy-lift mobile cranes, and for this year the largest crane in the UK was used to lift the main section that held the iconic sports Porsches.